 Apple vs. Microsoft

 But let’s contrast the Apple approach with that of Microsoft.
 Microsoft offers a 64-bit OS in Windows 10 that runs all 64-bit and all 32-bit programs.
-This is a valid choice of an Operating System.
+This is a valid choice of an operating system.
 The problem is Microsoft ALSO gives customers the option to install 32-bit Windows 10 which will not run 64-bit programs.
-That’s crazy.

 Another advantage of the 64-bit version of Windows is security.
-There are a variety of security features such as ASLR (Address Space Layout Randomization) that work best in 64-bits.
+There are a variety of security features such as address space layout randomization (ASLR) that work best in 64-bits.
 The 32-bit version is inherently less secure.

-Let’s put some numbers around it: Approximately 4.3% of Backblaze customers with Windows machines are running a 32-bit version of Windows compared with just 2/10ths of 1% of our Apple customers.
-The Apple customers did not choose incorrectly, they just have not upgraded their operating system in the last 9 years.
-If we assume the same rate of “legitimate older computers not upgraded yet” for Microsoft users that means 4.1% of the Microsoft users made a fairly large mistake when they choose their Microsoft Operating System version.
+Let’s put some numbers around it: Approximately 4.3% of Backblaze customers with Windows machines are running a 32-bit version of Windows compared with just two-tenths of 1% of our Apple customers.
+The Apple customers did not choose incorrectly, they just have not upgraded their operating system in the last nine years.
+If we assume the same rate of “legitimate older computers not upgraded yet” for Microsoft users, that means 4.1% of the Microsoft users made a fairly large mistake when they choose their Microsoft operating system version.

-You might be asking -> why do I care?
-Why does Brian want Microsoft to stop shipping an Operating System that is likely only chosen by mistake?
+You might be asking: Why do I care?
+Why does Brian want Microsoft to stop shipping an operating system that is likely only chosen by mistake?
 My problem is this: Backblaze, like any good technology vendor, wants to be easy to use and friendly.
 In this case, that means we need to quietly, invisibly, continue to support BOTH the 32-bit and the 64-bit versions of every Microsoft OS they release.
-And we’ll probably need to do this for at least 5 years AFTER Microsoft officially retires the 32-bit only version of their operating system.
+And we’ll probably need to do this for at least five years AFTER Microsoft officially retires the 32-bit only version of their operating system.

 Supporting both versions is complicated.
-The more data our customers have, the more momentarily RAM intensive some functions (like inheriting backup state) can be.
-The more data you have the bigger the problem.
+The more data our customers have, the more momentarily RAM intensive some functions (like Inherit Backup State) can be.
+The more data you have, the bigger the problem.
 Backblaze customers who accidentally chose to disable 64-bit operations are then going to have problems.
 It means we have to explain to some customers that their operating system is the root cause of many performance issues in their technical lives.
 This is never a pleasant conversation.

-I know this will probably fall on deaf ears, but Microsoft, for the sake of your customers and third party application developers like Backblaze, please stop shipping Operating Systems that disable 64-bit support.
+I know this probably won’t be heard, but Microsoft, for the sake of your customers and third-party application developers like Backblaze, please stop shipping operating systems that disable 64-bit support.
 It is causing all of us a bunch of headaches we do not need.